 [True-crime novelist Linda Wolfe wrote ‘Wasted: Inside the Robert Chambers-Jennifer Levin Murder’]

 In 2007, Chambers and his girlfriend, Shawn Kovell, were charged with running an illegal drug operation out of their Manhattan apartment.
 Prosecutors said Chambers sold as much as $2.8 million worth of heroin to undercover police.
 Chambers pleaded guilty to selling drugs to avoid life in prison and was sentenced to 19 years.
 (Kovell got five years probation.)
 Chambers is serving his sentence at Wende Correctional Facility in upstate New York where Mark David Chapman, the man who killed John Lennon on the other side of Central Park, is held.
 Chambers’ release date is January 25, 2024.
-48 Hours will air its investigative report on Saturday, August 20 at 10pm on CBS.The BEST SALES on Amazon NOW ]
+48 Hours will air its investigative report on Saturday, August 20 at 10pm on CBS.Up to 70% off on Hottest Amazon Deals]